MrinallU/Cubic-Spline-Interpolator/README.md

 # Cubic-Spline-Interpolation

 A Java implementation of a cubic spline interpolation and mapping program for FTC robotics.
 Compatible with odometry functions for smoother and more efficient path construction.
+Graphing powered by JFree charts.

 # Instructions